svetlanakuro/NotesApp/README.md

 28/11/21 branch lesson-6: Implemented NetworkMonitor for subscription to the link change event (ACCESS_NETWORK_STATE) and notify the user about it.

 28/11/21 branch lesson-6: Added NoteAnalyticsService, added logging of all operations with notes (add, edit, delete).

+03/12/21 branch lesson-7: Removed link field from NoteEntity.
+Moved in utils directory: NetworkMonitor.kt and NoteAnalyticsService.kt.

+03/12/21 branch lesson-7: Added "movie of the day" field for each note.
+Implemented getting Array Movie from TheMovieDB with Retrofit.
+Used Coil to load movie poster.